pl853/WebApp-Security-Guide/README.md

 The real problem is: The attacker is allowed to make the SQL parser switch context. (reading plain text to inserting queries).

 Again, metacharachters are not the problem.
 The way the SQL parser reads them is.
 To fix this we can do 2 things:
-- Neutralize SQL metacharachters. (make them lose their meaning) To do this you first need to read the database server documentation to see what characters need special treatment.
+- Neutralize SQL metacharachters. (make them lose their meaning)</br>
+  To do this you first need to read the database server documentation to see what characters need special treatment.
 The reason for this is because some databases add their own non-standard metacharachters.
 To Neutralize the metacharachter we need to "escape" them by duplicating the character. </br>
   For example:
   - In PostgreSQL and MySQL, string constants may contain backslash escape (/) sequences like in C and Java.</br>